 Life insurance for smokers is generally pricier than that of insurance for non-smokers.
 Insurance companies require potential customers to answer a questionnaire which contains questions aimed at the individual’s health and lifestyle choices.
 One of the questions that must be answered requires individuals to reveal if they use or have used a tobacco product in the past twelve months.
 If the answer is yes, the insurance company will place the individual into the high risk category, and the determined mortality rate for that individual will increase.
 Once the individual has been labeled a smoker, and placed into the high risk category, their premium automatically goes up.
 Unfortunately, there is no differentiation between those who smoke regularly or sparsely – those who use tobacco products are all placed into the same category.

 Being placed into the high-risk category means that an individual’s insurance rate can be four times that of low-risk individuals’, making the endeavour a costly one.
 There is no set premium for life insurance for smokers, however.
 Each insurance company will determine their own rate; different insurance companies may offer a lower price than others.
 This is why it is important for potential life insurance purchasers to receive multiple quotes from various insurance companies.

-There are also different types of life insurance, such as term life insurance, whole life insurance, universal life insurance, and equity index life insurance.
+There are also different types of life insurance in Taxes, such as term life insurance, whole life insurance, universal life insurance, and equity index life insurance.
 The type of required life insurance for smokers is dependent upon the individual’s needs, and possible recommendations from insurance companies.
 Each type of life insurance listed above would work well for most individuals, smokers or not, but it is best to always research options in order to make the right decision.

 While life insurance for smokers usually comes at a higher price, regular or sparse tobacco users should not be deterred from purchasing a plan.
 In the long run, life insurance is a beneficial contract that will help financially secure family and loved ones should an unfortunate event occur.